videlalvaro/videlalvaro.github.io/_posts/2014-08-29-on-contributing-to-opensource.md

 about the internals of the project where we are trying to contribute, so perhaps fixing a little bug can turn into a big challenge.
-At the same time this presents a great opportunity for us for learning about technology X in more detail, so there are to sides to the story.
+At the same time this presents a great opportunity for us for learning about technology X in more detail, so there are two sides to the story.
 Another problem this might have are projects that have very high requirements in order to send some code back.
 For example, Erlang has a very